If you want to lead people, there’s only one book you need to read.

 Sure, there are a lot of other books out there about management and leadership that are entertaining, but they’re all built on top of this one book.

 This book has stood the test of time and has everything you need as a manager to be able to grow and be an effective leader.
-It’s a book I give to all of our managers here at Drift (and I make them keep it on their desks).
+It’s a book I give to all of our managers here at Drift (and before COVID came along, I made them keep it on their desks in the office).

-We recently dedicated a full episode of our Seeking Wisdom podcast to breaking this book down and covering the top five lessons that Drucker outlined.
-You can listen below, or keep scrolling to read a summary.
+I love this book so much that we once spent a whole episode of Seeking Wisdom to break the book down and unpack the top five management lessons that Drucker outlined.
+You can listen to the full episode below, or keep scrolling for the lessons.

-1) Effective executives know where their times goes.
+1. Effective executives know where their time goes.

 This lesson is all about being proactive about the time that you have.